Directions for Testing Students

 Using Scripts

-The test administrator should verify the security of the testing environment prior to beginning a test session.
-(Refer to the subtopic Ensuring Test Security.)
-Test administrators must ensure students do not have access to digital, electronic, or manual devices during testing.
+The TA should verify the security of the testing environment prior to beginning a test session.
+(Refer to the section Ensuring Test Security.)
+TAs must ensure students do not have access to unauthorized digital, electronic, or manual devices during testing.

-To ensure that all students are tested under the same conditions, the test administrator should adhere strictly to the script for administering the test.
-Scripts for each grade-level assessment are found in the Smarter Balanced DFAs and CAST DFAs topics in this manual.
+To ensure that all students are tested under the same conditions, the TA should adhere strictly to the script for administering the assessment.
+Scripts for each grade-level assessment are found in the Smarter Balanced DFAs and CAST DFAs chapters of this manual.
+To begin, select the appropriate grade level from the left navigation panel.

-When asked, the test administrator should answer questions raised by students but should never help the class or individual students with specific test items.
-No test items may be read to any student for any content area, unless specified as an accommodation in the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines or the CAST Accessibility Supports for Operational Testing.
+When asked, the TA should answer questions raised by students but should never help the class or individual students with specific test items.
+No test items may be read to any student for any content area, unless specified as an accommodation in the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines or shown in the accessibility graphic for the content area (available on the Accessibility Resource Graphics web page).

-Please remember that the script must be followed exactly and used each time a test is administered.
+Please remember that the script must be followed exactly and used each time an assessment is administered.

-All directions that a test administrator needs to read to students are indicated by the word “SAY” and are in boxes, so they stand out from the descriptive text.
+All directions that a TA needs to read to students are indicated by the word “SAY” and are in boxes, so they stand out from the descriptive text.
 They should be read exactly as they are written, using a natural tone and manner.
-If the test administrator makes a mistake in reading a direction, the test administrator should stop and say, “I made a mistake.
+If the TA makes a mistake in reading a direction, the TA should stop and say, “I made a mistake.
 Listen again.”
 Then, the direction should be reread.

-The test administrator should try to maintain a natural classroom atmosphere during the test administration.
-Before each test begins, the test administrator should encourage students to do the best they can.
+The TA should try to maintain a natural classroom atmosphere during the test administration.
+Before each assessment begins, the TA should encourage students to do the best they can.

 Filling Out the Student Data Grid